Published: 7 July 2025

 - Eretz Hakodesh: A Haredi (ultra-Orthodox) party advocating for greater religious authority in Israeli institutions.

-- Hatikvah: A leftist joint list made up of ideological groups committed to peace activism and general progressive political reform.
+- Hatikvah: A joint list made up of diverse groups committed to pluralism, inclusivity, social justice in Israel and general progressive political reform.

-- Mizrachi: A Religious Zionist party aligned with the Modern Orthodox community, supporting a halachic framework for Jewish life in Israel and right-leaning political positions.
+- Mizrachi: A Religious Zionist party aligned with the Modern Orthodox community, supporting a halachic framework for Jewish life in Israel.

 - Likud: The Australian branch of Israel’s ruling right-wing party, advocating nationalist policies and supporting settlement expansion.